codeXdanyal/cissp-notes/Domain-1_Security-Risk-Management/Domain-1_Security-Risk-Management.md

 ### Key Takeaway:
 Personnel security policies and procedures protect the organization from insider threats, ensure compliance, and maintain a secure work environment.
 Screening, clear agreements, proper onboarding, role changes, and controlled termination are essential to managing human risk effectively.

+## 1.9 Understand and Apply Risk Management Concepts
+### What It Means:
+Risk management is the process of identifying, evaluating, and addressing potential threats to an organization’s information and systems.
+Its goal is to reduce the likelihood and impact of negative events while supporting business objectives.
+Effective risk management is continuous and involves people, processes, and technology.

+### Threat and Vulnerability Identification:
+Threats are potential events that can cause harm, while vulnerabilities are weaknesses that can be exploited.
+Identifying both is the first step in managing risk.

+<mark>**Example:**</mark> A threat could be a hacker attempting to steal customer data, and a vulnerability could be outdated software that can be easily exploited.

+### Risk Analysis, Assessment, and Scope:
+Risk analysis evaluates the potential impact and likelihood of threats exploiting vulnerabilities.
+Assessment defines how serious a risk is and which assets it affects.
+Scope determines which systems, processes, or data are included in the evaluation.

+<mark>**Example:**</mark> Assessing the risk of a ransomware attack on company servers, considering how much downtime and financial loss it would cause.

+### Risk Response and Treatment:
+After assessing risks, organizations decide how to handle them.
+Common strategies include:
+   - **Accept**: Acknowledge the risk without action if it is minor.
+   - **Avoid**: Change processes to eliminate the risk.
+   - **Mitigate**: Implement controls to reduce risk.
+   - **Transfer**: Shift risk to another party, like using cybersecurity insurance.

+<mark>**Example:**</mark> Purchasing cybersecurity insurance to cover potential losses from a data breach is a form of risk transfer.

+### Applicable Types of Controls:
+   - **Preventive Controls:** Stop incidents before they occur (e.g., firewalls, access controls).
+   - **Detective Controls:** Identify incidents as they happen (e.g., intrusion detection systems).
+   - **Corrective Controls:** Fix or limit damage after an incident (e.g., backups, patching).

+### Control Assessments: Security and Privacy:
+Regularly evaluating controls ensures they are effective.
+Security assessments check technical protections, while privacy assessments ensure personal data is handled correctly.

+<mark>**Example:**</mark> Conducting an audit to verify that encryption is correctly applied to sensitive customer data.

+### Continuous Monitoring and Measurement:
+Risk management is ongoing.
+Organizations must continuously track threats, vulnerabilities, and control effectiveness.

+<mark>**Example:**</mark> Using automated monitoring tools to detect unusual network activity in real time.

+### Reporting: Internal and External:
+Organizations must communicate risk findings to relevant stakeholders.
+Internal reports inform management for decision-making, while external reports may be required for regulators or clients.

+<mark>**Example:**</mark> A quarterly risk report may highlight new vulnerabilities and the status of mitigation efforts.

+### Continuous Improvement: Risk Maturity Modeling:
+Organizations should evolve their risk management processes over time, aiming for higher maturity and more proactive risk handling.

+<mark>**Example:**</mark> Moving from basic checklist audits to automated, predictive risk analytics represents improved maturity.

+### Risk Frameworks:
+Structured frameworks help guide risk management practices.
+Common frameworks include:
+   - **ISO 31000 / ISO 27005** – International risk management standards.
+   - **NIST** – Guidelines for cybersecurity risk.
+   - **COBIT** – IT governance and control framework.
+   - **SABSA** – Security architecture framework.
+   - **PCI DSS** – Payment card industry standards.

+### Key Takeaway:
+Risk management is about identifying what can go wrong, evaluating its impact, and applying the right controls to protect the organization.
+Continuous monitoring, reporting, and improvement, guided by recognized frameworks, ensure that risks are managed effectively over time.